Israeli police catch 2 Palestinians who broke out of prison

 The six Palestinians tunneled out of the Gilboa prison on Monday, setting off a furious manhunt across Israel and in the West Bank.

+For the Palestinians, the fugitives were “heroes” who succeeded in freeing themselves from multiple life sentences.
+Fighting against Israel and taking part in attacks against the Israeli military or even civilians is a source of pride for many.

+In the Gaza Strip as well as in the West Bank, Palestinians have organized sit-ins and joyful gatherings to celebrate the prison break.

-They include four members of the militant group Islamic Jihad who were serving life sentences as well as Zakaria Zubeidi, a well-known militant leader from the second Palestinian uprising in the early 2000s.
+They escapees included four members of the militant group Islamic Jihad who were serving life sentences as well as Zakaria Zubeidi, a well-known militant leader from the second Palestinian uprising in the early 2000s.
 All of the prisoners are from the nearby city of Jenin in the occupied West Bank.

+As soon as the news about the capture of the two fugitives was confirmed Friday, a flurry of bitter posts expressing disappointment and shock filled the Palestinian social media sphere.
+There was no immediate reaction from the Palestinian Authority or Gaza’s militant groups.

 The escape has exposed major flaws in Israel’s prison service and set off days of angry criticism and finger pointing.
+It has also increased tension between Israel and the Palestinians.

+Earlier Friday, Gaza’s Hamas rulers had called for “a day of rage” to protest Israeli crackdown against imprisoned Palestinians, but the day passed without major confrontation.
+But in Jerusalem, a Palestinian suspected attacker died shortly after being wounded by Israeli police gunfire in the town’s Old City, where he had reportedly tried to stab officers.